 AAD/USSSA is dedicated to promoting, organizing and facilitating amateur athletic baseball programs to the youth community of the region.
-Founded in 1990 as a non-profit 501-c-4 organization and affiliated with the USSSA national governing body of amateur sports, we hope you find this web site and our programs beneficial to your recreational goals.
+Founded in 1990 as a non-profit 501-c-4 civic organization (not a charitable organization) and affiliated with the USSSA national governing body of amateur sports, we hope you find this web site and our programs beneficial to your recreational goals.

-The spring of 2014 marks the 20th year of offering spring and fall competitive youth baseball leagues and tournament programs and 23rd season overall.
+The spring of 2021 marks the 27th year of offering spring and fall competitive youth baseball leagues and tournament programs and 31st year overall.
 During our first baseball season we offered a 12u division and consisting of 5 teams at the old Albuquerque Sportsplex.
-Today there are regularly 60-70 teams in 5-6 divisions of league play and 4-5 tournaments with single year age divisions of play utilizing numerous facilities in the Albuquerque area.
+Today there are regularly 90-100 teams in 5-6 divisions of league play and 5-6 tournaments with single year age divisions of play utilizing numerous facilities in the Albuquerque/Rio Rancho area.

-Over the last twenty years AAD/USSSA has grown considerably in its scope, depth and appeal.
-As we head into 2014, there are projected to be over 2000 of the area youth participating in league play and 5500 overall (leagues and tournaments).
+Over the last twenty five years AAD/USSSA has grown considerably in its scope and depth.
+As we head into 2020, there are projected to be over 2000 of the area youth participating in league play and 5500 overall (leagues and tournaments).
 This program is an affiliate of the national USSSA organization offering our members extended regional and national competition.
 In recent years, our baseball program alumni have filled most of the roster spots on many of the area’s high school teams.
 Many of our athletes have gone on to play college baseball and several are currently participating professionally.

 We wish you, your children and all our participants every success both on and off the field.
 We pledge our support as you enter into what we hope is a positive experience; it is ultimately you, who will make your program successful.

 Dana M. Gilmer